willolsker/pseudo-url-localhost/SERVICE.md

-# Running pseudo-url as a System Service
+# Running Nextium as a System Service

-This guide explains how to run `pseudo-url-localhost` as a macOS system service that automatically starts on boot and keeps running in the background.
+This guide explains how to run `nextium` as a macOS system service that automatically starts on boot and keeps running in the background.

 ## Table of Contents